Homerazzi: Plot

 After failing to blow out the candles on his birthday cake, an exhausted Homer falls asleep on the cake, igniting his party hat.
 The burning house is saved by the Springfield Fire Department, and Marge purchases a fire-proof safe to protect the family's valuables, including the family photo album, as a precaution.
 Each family member places one item in the safe, but after it is closed, the items combine to start a fire that destroys both them and the safe.
 Refusing to accept the loss of all their memories, Marge restages all the family photos.
 One shot captures a celebrity sex scandal in the background, and Homer sells the photo to a tabloid.
 Tasting success and seeing money to be made, Homer takes to the streets as one of the paparazzi.

 Homer begins taking photos of celebrities going about their daily lives.
 He and Bart provoke several local celebrities to commit embarrassing or criminal acts, and then he takes pictures of them.
 He insults Drederick Tatum and photographs him as Tatum punches him.
 Homer receives praise for selling the photos to the tabloid.
 He turns Lisa's bedroom into a darkroom to develop photographs.
 Marge asks Homer to stop exploiting celebrities but admits to liking the tabloid stories.
-Later, he invades the secluded wedding of Rainier Wolfcastle and Maria Shriver-Kennedy Quimby, prompting Wolfcastle to swear revenge.
+Later, he invades the secluded wedding of Rainier Luftwaffe Wolfcastle and Maria Shriver-Kennedy Quimby, prompting Wolfcastle to swear revenge.

 Wolfcastle gathers the celebrities and says he has hired top paparazzo Enrico Irritazio to photograph Homer on his worst behavior.
 After photos of Homer are published in the tabloid, he gives up the paparazzi business.
-As the celebrities celebrate across the street from Moe's Tavern, Lenny and Carl persuade Homer to resume his work using a camera that Moe had hidden in the ladies' room.
+As the celebrities celebrate their victory in a nightclub across the street from Moe's Tavern, Lenny and Carl persuade Homer to resume his work using a camera that Moe had hidden in the ladies' room.
 Homer bursts in on the celebrities and takes many compromising photos.
 Wolfcastle asks Homer what he plans to do with the pictures.
 Homer says that he will not make them public if the celebrities start treating their fans with more respect and stop taking them for granted.
 Wolfcastle agrees and, in a show of good faith, invites the Simpsons to a barbecue at an offshore "party platform" he owns.
 Here, Marge shows Wolfcastle a screenplay she has written but turns her down.
 Later, she and Homer find that Wolfcastle has stolen the idea and turned it into a movie.
 Marge does not mind the theft because the movie got produced.